 The Market for this Option

-Electric, gas, cable, and other network industries enjoy the ROW that other industries do not.
+Electric, gas, cable, and other network industries enjoy ROWs that other industries do not.
 Owners of ROWs, most of which are regulated, have often failed to recognize the hidden value in such rights.
 The trend towards convergence and consolidation in the network industry has finally highlighted the value of such ROWs.

+For example, when companies that wish to lay fiber optic cables use the ROW of gas pipelines, they pay anywhere from $15,000 to $1 million for such usage for each mile of cable, per year.
+The most common range is in the $15,000 to $45,000 range (the highest numbers are for dense urban areas).
+Texas has an active program to work with such companies, and has received payments of as much as $600,000 per mile for the use of some ROWs, including the provision of value-added services.
+At present, Texas has approximately 35,000 miles of gas pipelines

 The mega-transco, by virtue of being the owner of electric transmission and gas pipelines in a highly industrialized part of the nation, has opportunities to exploit its ROW for financial or strategic value.
 Furthermore, the part of the country where the mega-transco has ROWs is also endowed with natural beauty.
 Given the possibility of several alternative uses of ROWs, the mega-transco could consider one or all of the uses outlined above.